Carlow county football team

 The Carlow county football team (/ˈkɑrloː/ KAR-loh) represents Carlow in men's Gaelic football and is governed by Carlow GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

 Carlow's home ground is Dr Cullen Park, Carlow.
-The team's manager is Niall Carew.

-The team last won the Leinster Senior Championship in 1944, but has never won the All-Ireland Senior Championship or the National League.
+The team last won the Leinster Senior Championship in 1944, in Athy, but has never won a match in Croke Park or the All-Ireland Senior Championship or the National League.